JasperFx/marten/docs/schema/extensions.md

 # Schema Feature Extensions

-New in Marten 2.4.0 is the ability to add additional features with custom database schema objects that simply plug into Marten's
-[schema management facilities)[/schema/migrations).
-The key abstraction is the `IFeatureSchema` interface from the Weasel.Core library.
+New in Marten 5.4.0 is the ability to add additional features with custom database schema objects that simply plug into Marten's [schema management facilities)[/schema/migrations).
+The key abstraction is the `IFeatureSchema` interface from the [Weasel.Core](https://www.nuget.org/packages/Weasel.Core/) library.

-TODO -- should link to Weasel.
-And document Weasel I suppose.
-Ugh.

 Not to worry though, Marten comes with a base class that makes it a bit simpler to build out new features.
 Here's a very simple example that defines a custom table with one column:

 <!-- snippet: sample_creating-a-fake-schema-feature -->
 <a id='snippet-sample_creating-a-fake-schema-feature'></a>